Agencies Responsible for regulating drones in the Republic of Cuba

 You must specify the type of drone and camera you’re using, as well as the pilot’s name.

-The drone can only be flown by individuals who the IACC has accredited (only a small number of these pilots are available in Cuba).
+The drone can only be flown by individuals the IACC has accredited (only a small number of these pilots are available in Cuba).

 To operate a drone in Cuba, the pilot must pass a rigorous health and agility examination.